acbg/mycv/index.md

 Big-picture thinker and goal-oriented professional with over 12 years of experience in semiconductor physics, optoelectronic devices, and data analysis.
 Recently transitioned to combining analytical and problem-solving skills as a Patent Specialist.
 Strong foundation in Python programming, statistical modeling, and data-driven decision-making.
-Fascinated by the intersection of Physics, Mathematics and technology.
+Fascinated by the intersection of Physics, Mathematics and Technology.
-Eternal learner with a deep interest in optoelectronics, project management and algorithm development.
+Eternal learner with a deep interest in optoelectronics, quantum computing, project management and algorithm development.

 ## Professional Experience